Back to BlogReviews

 5. Select CMS — choose WordPress, Shopify, Webflow, or Ghost

-6. Publish — one click sends the full article with meta tags, schema, images, and internal links
+6. Handoff — send the reviewed article with meta tags, schema, images, and internal links

 Repeat for each platform if you're cross-posting.
 Or publish once and let the system handle the CMS-specific formatting for each platform.